 Apps such as Patient Access, My GP, My Pathway and many more have been widely adopted by the NHS and GP practices in order to continue treating patients during social distancing.
-This need to adopt new practices as seen both the tech-savvy and more technophobic amongst us migrate to a new way of engaging with our records and healthcare providers.
+This need to adopt new practices has seen both the tech-savvy and more technophobic amongst us migrate to a new way of engaging with our records and healthcare providers.

 While the evidence points to the success of these new channels, what would happen if you don’t speak/read English?
-COVID19 has disproportionately affected the BAME community across the UK, making it clear that communication and using language support is a key aspect in helping the whole of the UK stay safe throughout the pandemic.
+COVID-19 has disproportionately affected the BAME community across the UK, making it clear that communication and using language support is a key aspect in helping the whole of the UK stay safe throughout the pandemic.

-As previously mentioned, telephone and video services have also made up the remote medical response to COVID19 and the continuation of treatment for many patients.
+As previously mentioned, telephone and video services have also made up the remote medical response to COVID-19 and the continuation of treatment for many patients.
 Of course, interpreting services are needed for both of these mediums.

 Telephone interpreting is available quickly and can be efficiently integrated with already existing systems, which means patients are not waiting for ages for an appointment to be made in order to accommodate and interpreter and instead can speak to a professional immediately to access the care they need.
 Telephone interpreting is already widely used amongst the 999 call handlers as they assist non-English speakers in emergency situations.

 During these unprecedented times, language needs can change.
 Remote services have allowed for flexible and efficient access to language support to help all patients.
 For example, as face to face appointments may no longer be able to go ahead video appointments allow for appointments to continue with the added benefit of being able to see the patient and being able to communicate verbally.